 The first: Jacob learns that his father, who has been presumed dead for ten years, might still be alive.
 He admits that they hadn't spoken for ages even before the man vanished, but he naturally wants to investigate.
 He doesn't like what he finds.

 Second: Thane, who is the absent father trying to reunite with his son Kolyat... so he can stop Kolyat from following in his footsteps as an assassin.
 It's even called "Cat's in the Cradle".

-Third: Tali'Zorah's father (as mentioned in the first Mass Effect) was a "Well Done Daughter" Gal type, and as we find out come 2, he was also a "going through the motions" type in day-to-day, because he was so focused on reclaiming the Quarian homeworld as a "gift" to her.
+Third: Tali'Zorah's father (as mentioned Mass Effect 1) was a "Well Done Daughter" Gal type, and as we find out come 2, he was also a "going through the motions" type in day-to-day, because he was so focused on reclaiming the quarian homeworld as a "gift" to her.
 He wound up being killed by an experiment gone wrong.

 Subverted with Shepard themself if you choose the Spacer origin, while Shepard's mother is briefly interacted with in the first game and mentioned many times as a highly respected navy captain in the second.
 Shepard's father is never mentioned at all.

 There's also Liara's "Father" (Asari are an all female race) who Liara never met.
 She only knows it's another Asari, and received the typical backlash about being a "Purebreed".
 You meet her father, Matriarch Aethyta, in the second game, and can even reunite the two in the third.